georgeani/georgeani/README.md

 ### Hi there 👋

  My name is Georgios Anyfantis.
-I am final year Msci Computer Science.
+I am final year Msci Computer Science at Loughborough University.

  I am interested in Artificial Intelligence and its application in Cybersecurity, Networking, Cloud Computing and Cloud Security.